17Reports of Shoal Soundings

 (a)Obtain the position of the shoal depth by taking a position fix over it, as well as on each side of the shoal depth.
 If this is not practicable, then provide the position of the ship with a bearing and distance to the position of the shoal sounding.

 (b)Indicate the method used to position the depth, e.g. Radar, GPS, DGPS, etc., and the horizontal datum of the position fix, e.g. NAD83, NAD27, WGS84, etc. It is helpful to mark the details on a chart, which will be promptly replaced by the Canadian Hydrographic Service.
+Please note that all navigation warnings (NAVWARNs) are ultimately broadcasted in NAD83 positions.

 (c)Number the position fixes and insert the time (time is important since the height of the Tide must be found in order to obtain the chart depth).
 Note the time zone, e.g. GMT, UTC, PST, etc.